 Listen very carefully as Darth Vader picks up Emperor Palpatine and throws him down the Death Star shaft.
 This is the only time the Jedi theme music plays over a shot of Darth Vader, reflecting his return to the Light Side of the Force.

 During the shot in which Salacius Crumb (the small, annoying, rat-like thing that sits with Jabba in his palace) is chewing off C-3PO's eye, Anthony Daniels had a panic attack while in the C-3PO suit.
-While filming, he didn't actually say his lines (all his lines were dubbed in post-production anyway), but repeated "Get me up.
+While filming, he didn't actually say his lines (all of his lines were dubbed in post-production anyway), but repeated "Get me up.
 Get me up." over and over.
-This take is the take used in the final film.
+This is the take used in the final cut.

 Fake scripts were distributed to some cast members that were considered likely to leak information to the media.
 Some of these phony story elements were indeed leaked, such as Lando being revealed as the "last hope" for the Jedi mentioned by Obi-Wan and Yoda in Star Wars: Episode V - The Empire Strikes Back (1980).